Studying nature trains one to be comfortable with complexity and uncertainty.

 My love of biodiversity took me into the bush for the first part of my career, training as an ecologist and evolutionary biologist, working to understand native plants and their myriad interactions with the lifeforms that surround them.
 Doing this, I developed a unique and flexible skillset as an analyst, communicator, and researcher.

-I have strong experience drawing inference and insight out of a complex world, from modeling and statistical analysis of large datasets, to sharp synthesis of a broad literature.
+I have strong experience drawing inference and insight out complexity, from modeling and statistical analysis of large datasets, to sharp synthesis of a broad literature.
 Coupled with strategic and logical thinking, my skills here allow me to identify and address knowledge gaps, see intersections between disparate fields, and draw useful and actionable insight out of a complex background.

 Professional consulting and work experience includes: